The Nile and the Necropolis

 Andrea El Mariouteya

-Traditional Egyptian (famous for grilled chicken) Mid-range
+Egyptian grilled meats Mid-range

 Afternoon

-Khan el-Khalili Bazaar & Al-Hussein Mosque
+Khan el-Khalili Bazaar and Al-Azhar Mosque

 Evening